luau-lang/luau/rfcs/constrained-generics.md

 SomethingWithAGenericTable(5) --not OK
 ```

+> TODO: Partially constrained generics, where part of the type is known but can be expaned upon, similar to TypeScript's `extends` keyword.

 ## Drawbacks

 This adds unusual syntax, as well as adding to the complexity of the language.